RobotLocomotion/drake/bindings/pydrake/gym/README.md

 learning which uses a Drake `Simulator` as a backend.
 The Gym interface provided by [the python `gym` module](https://pypi.org/project/gymnasium/) simply models a time-stepped process with an action space, a reward function, and some form of state observation.

+This feature is not supported on Ubuntu 20.04 (codename "Focal").

 A note on dependencies
 ----------------------